kuzzleio/kuzzle/doc/2/api/essentials/query-syntax/index.md

 - `controller`: accessed Kuzzle API controller
 - `action`: API controller action to be executed

-Depending on the API route executed, other parameters may be required.
+Depending on the API action executed, other parameters may be required.
 Those are detailed in the corresponding API sections.

 ### Commonly found parameters:

-There are 3 parameters that can be provided to all queries, independently to the API route executed:
+There are 3 parameters that can be provided to all queries, independently to the API action executed:

 - `jwt`: user's authentification token, obtained through the [login](/core/2/api/controllers/auth/login) method
 - `requestId`: user-defined request identifier.
 Kuzzle does not guarantee that responses are sent back in the same order than queries are made; use that field to link responses to their query of origin